Cloudflare Docs

 Pools in multiple load balancers

-If you enable load shedding on an origin pool, it will shed the same percentage of traffic across all your load balancers.
-If you need an origin to shed different percentages of traffic for different load balancers, put that origin in multiple pools.
+If you enable load shedding on a pool, it will shed the same percentage of traffic across all your load balancers.
+If you need an endpoint to shed different percentages of traffic for different load balancers, put that endpoint in multiple pools.